PrJSC MHP: MHP Eco energy

-Biogas Complexes
+MHP operates three biogas complexes — two in Ukraine and one in the Balkans.
+These facilities allow the company to efficiently utilize production waste, generate clean green energy, significantly reduce greenhouse gas emissions, and produce environmentally friendly organic fertilizers.

-In the spring of 2012 MHP began works on construction of the first biogas station on Oril-Leader poultry farm in the Dnipropetrovsk region.
-Already in December 2012 the company put the first fermenter into operation.
-In 2013 the biogas station which power was 5 MWh has been launched.
-At the end of 2014, the biogas plant reached its full capacity.
 At the end of 2019, the first stage of the Biogas Ladyzhyn complex was commissioned by Vinnytsia Poultry Farm LLC with an energy capacity of 12 MWh.
 This is the first biogas plant in Europe of such capacity and level of technology, which operates on chicken manure and waste from a broiler chicken processing complex.

 International organizations have confirmed the effectiveness and relevance of the project in terms of environmental and safety standards.
 The MHP Eco Energy aims to develop and increase the efficiency of biomethane production technologies and to integrate the technology of production and biomethanization of green hydrogen as a part of a scientific consortium of the European Biogas Association.

-Organic biofertilizers
+Innovative Energy Projects

-Another important product of biogas complexes is organic biofertilizers, which have a high content of nutrients necessary for plants.
-The advantages of such organic fertilizers produced at biogas complexes of MHP are numerous, including: versatility; increasing the humus content; improvement of water and air regimes of soils; a full range of essential NPK (nitrogen, phosphorus, and potassium), macro- and microelements, organic compounds that improve the structure of the soil, and humic acids.
+As part of the Innovate Ukraine program, supported by the UK government, MHP has been selected among 13 innovative green energy projects aimed at advancing Ukraine’s energy recovery and sustainability.

-MHP continues to lead the industry in green energy pioneering a sustainable agriculture model through new technologies like biogas and other alternative energy sources.
+In collaboration with the UK, MHP will develop a new method for biogas production using microalgae, contributing to the development of innovative technologies for Ukraine’s energy sector.